ioarun/ioarun.github.io/_posts/2019-11-05-intuitive-pg.md

 <h2>Maximize the likelihood by updating weights</h2>

 The next step from here is to maximize this log-likelihood expression.
-And the way this can be done is by using various optimization algorithm.
-One such algorithm is gradient ascent.
-For that, we find the derivative of our log-likelihood term with respect to the network parameters (weights) and backpropagate the term through the network.
+And the way this can be done is by a) <b>multiplying the log-likelihood expression with the discounted sum of rewards, </b>b) find the derivative of the result with respect to the network parameters (weights) using backpropagation and c) optimize the parameters using algorithms like gradient ascent.

 {% highlight python %}

-weights = weights + (learning_rate * derivative_of_the_log_likelihood_wrt_weights)
+weights = weights + (learning_rate * derivative_of_the_log_likelihood_wrt_weights * discounted sum of rewards)

 {% endhighlight %}